-FRS 102 allows a qualifying entity certain disclosure exemptions, subject to certain conditions, which have been complied with, including notification of, and no object on to, the use of exemptions by the Company's shareholders
+FRS 102 allows a qualifying entity certain disclosure exemptions, subject to certain conditions, which have been complied with, including notification of, and no objection to, the use of exemptions by the Company's shareholders.

-The Company has taken advantage of the following exemptions:
+The Company has taken advantage of the following exemptions.

-- from preparing a statement of cash flows, on the basis that it is a dualifying entity and the consolidated statement of cash flows, included in these financial statements, included the Company's cash flows. - 4 from the financial instrument disclosures, required under FRS 102 paragraphs 11.39 to 10.48A and paragraphs 12.26 to 12.29, as the information is provided in the consolidated financial statement disclosures. - iii from disclosing the Company key management personnel compensation, as required by FRS 102 paragraph 33.7
+- from preparing a statement of cash flows, on the pasis that it is a qualifying entity and the consolidated statement of cash flows, included in these financial statements, included the Company's cash flows, - if from the financial instrument disclosures, required under FRS 102 paragraphs 11.39 to 11.48A and paragraphs 12.26 to 12.29, as the information is provided in the consordated financial statement disclosures; - ili from disclosing the Company key management personne, compensation, as required by FRS 102 paragraph 33.7